Update on Flood Risk Management

 PVA 2/10/15 - West Calder & Fauldhouse

-West Lothian's flood risk priority areas (known as potentially vulnerable areas or PVAs) for the first cycle included: Bathgate, Blackridge, Broxburn, Linlithgow, Livingston and Whitburn.
+For Cycle 1 West Lothian's flood risk priority areas (known as PVA's) included: Bathgate, Blackridge, Broxburn, Linlithgow, Livingston and Whitburn.

 Who can help?